Physics-50/Module-2/docs/week4.md

 3. **Figure 2:**
    + a definition of the **error bars**
+   + a **connection to data** sentence that directly connects your conclusion to the data shown in the plot
+   + a clear connection to the secondary result
    + appropriate use of significant figures in reporting the final result

 ## Grading rubric